 The Resource Usage Measurement box that is part of our compilation and evaluation process, shown in~\cref{fig_evaluation_process}, can be used to determine the execution time, energy consumption and code size for each executable generated.
 Various measurement or estimation techniques can be utilized as part of our framework in a plug-and-play approach to address different hardware platforms and optimization requirements.
-For this work, we focus on the execution time and code size since there is no support for direct hardware energy measurements on the devices under test.
-As demonstrated in~\cite{Georgiou:2018:SCOPES}, the technique is capable of accounting for energy consumption, when accurate energy measurements or estimations are available.~The code size can be obtained by examining the size of the ``.text'' section of the executable.
+For this work, we focus on the execution time and code size since there is no on-chip energy measurement support for the CortexA-53 processor under test.
+As demonstrated in~\cite{Georgiou:2018:SCOPES}, the technique is capable of accounting for energy consumption, when sufficiently accurate energy measurements or estimations are available.
+The code size can be obtained by examining the size of the ``.text'' section of the executable.

 For execution time measurements we use the CK's built-in execution time measurement framework.
 The framework has a calibration process that is needed prior to measurement to determine the number of times a benchmark should be executed in a loop while measuring to obtain a representative average execution time for each benchmark.
-In addition, we repeat the evaluation process ten times and obtain the mean execution time values for each benchmark to ensure minimization of other events that can affect a benchmark's execution, such as Dynamic Voltage and Frequency Scaling (DVFS) and noise from the operating system or other applications running on the machines under test.

-In the case of the Intel i5-6300U, the above settings were adequate to provide stable and trustworthy results.
-In the case of the ARM Cortex-A53 as used in a Raspberry Pi 3B+ board, the measurements were still not sufficiently stable.
-To achieve stable measurements, we had to disable DVFS, fixing the processor's frequency to 1200 MHz, and disable the wireless communication (WiFi and Bluetooth) modules.
+In addition, we repeated the evaluation process ten times and excluded the two highest and two lowest execution time values for each benchmark.
+This minimizes the impact of other events on the benchmark's execution time, such as Dynamic Voltage and Frequency Scaling (DVFS) and noise from the operating system or other applications running on the machines under test.
+In the case of the Intel i5-6300U, the above procedure was adequate to provide stable and trustworthy results.
+In the case of the Arm Cortex-A53, as used in a Raspberry Pi 3B+ board, the measurements were still not sufficiently stable.